NO PLACES AVAILABLE

 3 months class hours

-From Monday to Wednesday from 8 am to 2 pm.
+From Monday to Wednesday from 8 am to 2 pm or from 3pm to 9pm.
 This course requires an additional time commitment from the student for individual study and group work.

 Check the payment plans and financing